ratchek-config/server_setup_files/Steps.md

 #### Launch psql
 sudo -u postgres psql
 #### Run the commands.
-You can copy and paste all of the following up to (but not including) the \q in one go, just make sure to first replace the DJANGO_POSTGRES_PASSWORD variable with an actual postgres password (And make sure to remember it for later)
+You can copy and paste all of the following up to (but not including) the \q in one go, just make sure to first replace the DJANGO_POSTGRES_PASSWORD variable with an actual postgres password (make sure to remember it for later) and the PROJECT_NAME variable with your project's name (gotta do this in two places)

 CREATE DATABASE PROJECT_NAME;
 CREATE USER django WITH PASSWORD 'DJANGO_POSTGRES_PASSWORD';